 Based on his family’s fifth-generation Angus stud, Knowla Livestock, near Moppy NSW, at just 22 years of age Mr Laurie is a trailblazer in the somewhat traditional landscape of beef cattle breeding, and his story holds valuable lessons for others seeking to enrich their knowledge about agribusiness.

-Mr Laurie’s story, and the challenges and opportunities he encountered when getting Breeder Genetics off the ground, will be highlighted at the upcoming “Start-Up Stories” event held at Knowla Livestock on the afternoon of Thursday, 22 April 2021.
+Mr Laurie’s story, and the challenges and opportunities he encountered when getting Breeder Genetics off the ground, will be highlighted at the upcoming “Start-Up Stories” event held at Knowla Livestock.

 Start-Up Stories offers face-to-face educational and networking opportunities for young farmers eager to learn from other agribusiness innovators, and is supported by the NSW DPI's Young Farmer Business Program.